enespolat24/mobillium-case/README.md

 | api/v1/posts     | PUT & PATCH     | content:string? title:string?                              |
 | api/v1/posts/{id}     | DELETE  | -                              |               |

+## last notes
-### I initially planned to use Laravel Passport for OAuth support, but realized I couldn't use Passport alongside Sanctum within Inertia.js.
-Due to time constraints and a limited timeframe, I decided to continue with Sanctum rather than rewriting the entire project with Passport.
+***I had intended to utilize Laravel Passport for OAuth support, but I discovered it wasn't compatible with Sanctum in Inertia.js.
+With time constraints in mind, I opted to stick with Sanctum instead of rewriting the entire project with Passport.
+It was a case of making the best decision under the circumstances of a less than ideal technology choice."***